 While empathy is key in encouraging members to attend appointments, incentives like gift cards that support basic needs (like clothing companies or personal care items) can be helpful in changing these members’ attitudes towards preventive care.

 For some Medicaid and Medicare members, transportation to appointments is a barrier to care.
 Giving members gift cards for transportation, like Uber, is a simple, easy way to provide transportation to and from appointments, taking the stress off the patient to get to their scheduled visits.

 These services can help mitigate COVID-19 exposure, which for many high-risk members, may help reduce anxiety and fear over traditional public transit options.

 There are vast benefits for both members and accountable care organizations when members comply with recommended health screenings.
 Educating members on the benefits and importance of these screenings is an easy way to build a foundation of understanding and health accountability.

-Rewarding patient health accountability with gift cards can not only help reinforce desired behavior but with gift cards like CVS®, they can also support members’ healthy lifestyle choices by supporting healthy product purchasing and easing out-of-pocket expenses for prescriptions and telehealth services.
-A gift card like Home Chef can encourage and support members' healthy eating habits, making dinner easy to prepare with fresh ingredients or oven-ready meals that can be delivered right to their doors.
-Supporting and incentivizing healthy choices through gift card rewardsis an effective way to continue preventive care appointments throughout the rest of the year.
+Rewarding patient health accountability with wellness gift card incentives can not only help reinforce desired behavior, but with gift cards for retailers like CVS®, they can also support members’ healthy lifestyle choices, supporting healthy product purchasing and easing out-of-pocket expenses for prescriptions and telehealth services.
+A gift card like Home Chef can encourage and support members' healthy eating habits, making dinner easy to prepare with fresh ingredients or oven-ready meals that can be delivered right to their door.
+Supporting and incentivizing healthy choices through gift card rewards is an effective way to keep patients’ preventive care appointments on schedule throughout the year.